efsalvarenga/arrival_pcs/arrival/abridged.md

 ## Chapter 7 The Void claim
 ***3877.5B, summer***

 After a much-needed rest, the defenders huddled together in a dimly lit cell, sharing their knowledge and plans.
-Amidst the whispers, Ushulx, Durgan, Red Hart, and Ichbon discussed the animosity between Algath and [Curcharn](religions.md#Curcharn), two deities from the Deadecho.
+Amidst the whispers, Ushulx, Durgan, Red Hart, and Ichbon discussed the animosity between Algath and Charon, two deities from the Deadecho.
 They also revealed the presence of other formidable residents in the castle, such as Cagoth-ze, a master of time magic, Danaska, an expert in oozes, and the powerful beings Imortra and Gellert.
 Ushulx expressed her eagerness to locate Avrindt, the Creep, a red dragon rumoured to have transformed into a death dragon.
 Meanwhile, Ichbon shared his quest to find a long-lost elven library that may hold knowledge about the Lady Scurvy disease.

 The party engaged in a spirited debate about their next move, eventually deciding to venture to the lower level in search of Cagoth-ze.
 As they explored the second level, they stumbled upon records detailing gruesome ooze experiments and encountered a dangerous trap in the form of a green ink-ooze.
 Just moments later, Amirya's sharp eyes spotted something extraordinary—a time tributary, a river of time flowing through one of the rooms.
 In a bold and impulsive act, Guilf stepped forward and crossed the tributary, only to fall unconscious and undergo a magical transformation, becoming significantly younger.
 It became apparent that Guilf had been claimed by The Void, bound to a contract with this mysterious entity.